 It all begins with you.
-Picking up after your pet helps keep our rivers, lakes and streams healthy for recreation and drinking water supplies.
+Picking up after your pet helps keep our rivers, lakes and streams healthy for recreation.
 It protects human health and the plants and animals that depend on clean water.

 Doing the right thing is easy!
 Pick up after your pet every time you take them out.
 It only takes a minute.